Judicial Board

 Code of Conduct

-6. Failing to abide by disciplinary sanctions imposed by a Georgia College judicial body.
+• Failing to comply with disciplinary sanctions imposed by the university judicial body.

 Amnesty Policy